Is it safe to travel to Turkey? Foreign Office warning over nearby conflicts

 Israel first launched missiles at Iran on Friday (13 June), saying it was targeting its nuclear and military infrastructure in a “pre-emptive” move to stop the country from developing a weapon.
 Iran’s retaliatory strikes have since heightened fears that the conflict could spill into the wider region.

-Both countries have continued to target each other with devastating missiles and airstrikes over the weekend.
+Both countries continued to target each other with devastating missiles and airstrikes, then on Saturday (21 June), the US became involved in the conflict when Trump targeted Tehran’s nuclear facilities with bombs.

 Turkey, a popular summer holiday destination with British travellers, shares some of its eastern border with Iran, and travellers with trips booked may be questioning whether to holiday there.